web3masons/lets-keep-etc-classic/README.md

   - At least 35,000,000 (~30% of all) ETC is "locked" for a given proposal
   - Locked ETC is deposited in the contract and cannot be moved for 30 days
   - 51% of the locked ETC must signal support for The Proposal to pass
-- A time limit of 5 years is set, after which The Treasury is disabled
+- Although not mentioned in the ECIP itself, a time limit of 5 years is being discussed, after which The Treasury is disabled
 - As The Treasury Proposal changes the Ethereum Classic protocol in a non-backwards-compatible way, it's implementation will require a hard fork

 ### A Moving Target